Magnolia dixonii

 Magnolia dixonii is a species of flowering plant in the family Magnoliaceae.
-It is endemic to Ecuador.
+It is a tree endemic to Ecuador.
 It is known commonly as cucharillo.

 Its natural habitat is subtropical or tropical moist lowland forests.
 If the Magnolia family is treated as consisting of a large number of smaller genera, then this species is placed in genus Talauma.
 In modern literature, it is customary to treat Magnolia as a large genus, and in that case, this species is treated as belonging to section Talauma in subgenus Magnolia.